rom-rb/rom-rb.org/source/4.0/learn/getting-started/core-concepts.html.md

 **Step 7.** Application Domain has a need to update an entity.

 **Step 8.** The repository, accepting either an entity object or a raw `Hash`
-            representing the entity configures either a changeset or direct command on relation to make changes to the datastore.
+            representing the entity, configures either a changeset or direct command on relation to make changes to the datastore.

 **Step 8.1.** Before the Changeset passes itself to the underlying command, you